ryueran/BB_self_defined_protocol/README.md

 since I haven't touched safe casting topic for a very long time and have already forgotten some basic concepts, I did not implement it fluently and could not answer some of the questions

-In this repository I will implement a self defined protocol with c++ and socket to make a clear understand of safe casting (anyone who sees this, please read 2.
+In this repository I will implement a self defined protocol with c++ and socket to make a clear understanding of safe casting (anyone who sees this, please read 2.
 Chapter of C++ Primer, it helps a lot about memory safety with different data types, please, please, it is very very very very important for embedded system development)